 There is the option to pay annually, and this option provides a 10% discount on the monthly price.

 Is pricing fair?

-Frase is a great all in one option for creating briefs, writing content and optimising existing content.
+Frase is a great all-in-one option for creating briefs, writing content, and optimizing existing content.
 This tool streamlines the content process, so you create more hard-working content in less time.
 While it’s not quite perfect with the occasional glitches, it’s pretty close and would be a great asset for any SEO, whether you’re working alone or with a team of any size.